On May 21, 2020 we announced the exciting news that Pangea Dreams is the official retreat partner of Wanderful!

 What do you think the biggest benefit to joining the Creator Membership is?

 When I first started Wanderful as a blog, it was 2009.
 We didn’t have a ton of resources about how to grow, and we certainly hadn’t monetized yet.
 Now there’s a lot of that information, but it can be impossible to sift through.

 By being part of our community not only do you have access to really customized, tailored resources, but a whole network of other people who have been through this before or are going through these same things now that you can get help from, share events and opportunities,

 How has not only being the founder of Wanderful but also a member of the community impacted your life?
 What can other women get from being a part of this sisterhood?

 I use this community a lot, and it’s not just because I started it.
 I have made so many friendships in the Wanderful community with other women who understand me and my values.
 We come from different places and have had different experiences but in many ways they feel shared, and it’s great to have a sisterhood of women who can resonate with those things.

 You will find a kind, inclusive community of women who don’t travel shame, who understand that travel is personal, and who want to make our world better for women everywhere.
 I can’t think of a better group of people to get to know.

-By teaming up, we’ll be offering exclusive access to Wanderful’s TWO exciting memberships their Traveler Membership and their Creator Membership.
+By teaming up, we’ll be offering exclusive access to Wanderful’s TWO exciting memberships.
 Enrollment is currently closed to the general public, but through Pangea Dreams you can enroll at ANY TIME!!!